 A written general exam in microeconomic theory is required; students must pass this exam with a grade of B or better.

-The Special Field Exam is completed at the end of second year in the form of a written exam administered through the Economics Department at the Graduate School of Arts and Sciences.
+The Field Exam is a written exam completed at the end of second year in the form of a written exam administered through the Economics Department at the Graduate School of Arts and Sciences.

 Students are required to complete a teaching engagement of one full academic term that includes at least 8 hours, or 3 class sessions, of front-of-class teaching experience and at least 16 hours of teaching preparation time.

 At the end of the third year, students are required to present their research ideas to a committee comprised of at least two faculty members, including representatives from HBS and FAS.
 The committee will provide feedback and decie if the student is making satisfactory progress toward the degree.
 Students will receive coordinated advice from faculty regarding their progress and be given detailed recommendations for future research plans, particularly with respect to the possible job market paper and dissertation plans.